Juan García Oyervides

 Juan has a PhD in Spanish from the University of Colorado Boulder.
-He is a first generation Mexican-American scholar in the humanities committed to making higher education accessible, affordable and beneficial to all.
-His approach to knowledge production include engaged and traditional scholarship.
+He is a first generation Mexican-American scholar in the humanities working to increase access to higher education and specialized knowledge.

 Research Interests: Mexican Literature and Culture, Material Culture in the US/Mexico Border, Greater Mexico & Mexican Diaspora Studies, Documentary Narratives, Latin American Visual Culture, Masculinities in Latin America.

 In collaboration with The Museum of Boulder, Voces vivas is a ‘community curation’ project on the Latinx history of Boulder County, to open in the fall of 2021.
 The project attempts to bust out of the view-and-review cycle in which community participants offer ‘feedback’ on institutionally-produced content, replacing it with a multi-stage community-curated process.